King-Engineer-Programmer/World_Population_Scrape/README.md

 # population_scrape
-Scraping the Population Website using scrapy and selenium and sending the results to a csv file.
-This can then be importing in the a postgres database or imported into jupyter notebook to do analysis on the data
+Scraping the Population Website using scrapy a csv file.
+Then the data will be sent to the MongoDb using the pymongo connector.